CMSC828G/CMSC828G/assignment-1/README.md

     return pooled, indices
 ```

 You will also need to implement the gradient kernel for max pooling.
-For the backwards pass we only backpropagate gradient values where the max occurred in the matrix.
+For the backward pass we only backpropagate gradient values where the max occurred in the matrix.
 An example of this in Python is shown below:

 ```python
 def max_pooling_grad(H: List[List[float]], grad: List[float], indices: List[int]) -> List[List[float]]: